 - Foster a deeper sense of community between the students and professor and between the students themselves

 - Facilitate more opportunities for critical thinking

 On this site, you’ll find resources for collaborative problem solving, class discussions, debates, role playing, reflective activities, teaching with games, peer-to-peer instruction, and writing-to-learn.
 We have also included sections which highlight some of the activities that we use in our hybrid seminar for faculty, some ideas for using active learning in large classrooms, some ways to help students to use technology actively, and some ideas about how to make lectures more active.

 We have selected many of these activities not only so that students can actively participate in their own learning, but also because these activities have helped us to build a more supportive and equitable classroom in which more students are encouraged to get to know one another, to participate, and to learn in multiple ways.
 We find that creating a supportive, caring, equitable, and transparent approach is as critical to the success of an active learning pedagogy as it is to any other pedagogical approach.

 You’ll also find some links to research about active learning in our annotated bibliography, and links to our slides and worksheets from the Center for Teaching and Learning’s professional development events that have centered active learning

 Can’t find what you’re looking for?
 Want to discuss how best to implement active learning strategies?
 Trying to plan an active learning professional development session for the instructors in your department?
 The staff at Baruch’s Center for Teaching and Learning would love to meet with you in person, over e-mail, or via Skype.
-Please contact our hybrid seminar coordinators, Laurie Hurson at email@example.com or Lindsey Albracht at firstname.lastname@example.org to set up an appointment.
+Please contact Digital Pedagogy Specialists Lindsey Albracht at firstname.lastname@example.org or Laurie Hurson at email@example.com to set up an appointment.